Javonte Williams Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 - Against the Chargers last week, Williams rushed 14 times for 30 yards.

-- Over his last three games, Williams has 114 rushing yards (38.0 per game) on 36 carries with one touchdown.
+- Over his last three games, Williams has piled up 36 carries for 114 yards (38.0 per game) and one touchdown.

 Williams' Denver Teammates